Naruki-Ichihara/gmake/README.md

 ```

 ### Usage
-To generate G-code for each specimen, please run the python file that is named specimens code.
+To generate the G-code for each specimen, please run the python file that is named specimens code.
-The specimens code follows the following rule.
+The specimens' code follows the following rule.
 ```
 IdenficationChalacter_LayerHeight_TensionRate.py
 ```